StonyBrookDB/urothelial-immunotherapy-transcriptomic-value/README.md

 ## Verification

-Analysis choices were prespecified in `analysis_spec.md` before results were examined.
-Where deviations occurred, they are documented in-line in the relevant script's docstring and in the manuscript's Methods, not silently applied.

 Cross-validation folds are generated once (`cv_splits.pkl`) and reused by every script that compares feature blocks on the same cohort, so all comparisons in the primary analysis and redundancy gradient share identical outer/inner splits.
 All preprocessing